davidleathers113/seo-hub/README.md

 ANTHROPIC_API_KEY=your_anthropic_api_key
 ```

-2. Configure MongoDB:
+2. Configure Supabase:
-   - Install MongoDB locally or use a cloud instance
+   - Create a Supabase project at https://supabase.com
+   - Follow setup instructions in [SUPABASE_SETUP.md](docs/SUPABASE_SETUP.md)
-   - Update the `DATABASE_URL` in your `.env` file
+   - Update the Supabase configuration in your `.env` file

 3. Configure Redis:
    - Install Redis locally or use a cloud instance